RTXteam/RTX/code/coding-guidelines.md

    features should be avoided or used with utmost caution (i.e., only if you fully understand the implications of that choice for deployment).

+7. Only LF (i.e., `\n`) line termination for text files in the repo.
+Please do not commit text files with Windows line termination (CRLF) unless you have configured git to automatically convert them to LF line termination.

 # Performance considerations

 1. Don't parse YAML files at query time.
 In fact, try to avoid reading any